learningmatter-mit/Deep-Drug-Coder/README.md

 The chemical structures and labels used for training and validation of the supervised and unsupervised models, with the exception of 684 proprietary molecules have been shared in the folder [datasets](https://github.com/learningmatter-mit/Deep-Drug-Coder/tree/nightly/datasets/OPD_Data).

-The notebooks used for training of the OPM models have been prepended with OPM.
+The notebooks used for training of the OPM cRNN models have been prepended with OPM.

 <p align="center">
   <img src="figures/opm_model.svg">